-Marcus is a coach to leaders in business, the arts and sport.
-He has grown some of the biggest brands in the world, been Global Creative Director and Worldwide Executive Committee member at Ogilvy, founded two international agencies and produced Hollywood feature films.
-He is passionate in his work with local authorities in children’s and adult’s social work and is the trustee of a cross-party policy lobbying group in the Houses of Parliament which promotes the importance of the first three years to children’s development and life outcomes.
-Marcus is an avid supporter of the arts and is honoured to be on the Board of Theatre Royal Bury St Edmunds.
+Marcus is a coach to leaders in business, arts and sport.
+He has grown some of the biggest brands in the world, been Global Creative Director and Worldwide Executive Committee member at Ogilvy, founded international agencies and produced Hollywood films.
+He works with local authorities in social work and is the trustee of a cross-party policy lobbying group in the Houses of Parliament promoting the importance of the first three years to children’s development and life outcomes.
+Marcus is an avid supporter of the arts and is honoured to be on the board of Theatre Royal.

 Bal Kaur Howard

 Founder of BKH Training, Bal advocates on the issues of honour-based violence.
 Bal herself was forced into a child marriage.
-Escaping after 9 years, but disowned by her family, she uses her experience to raise awareness, reduce victim isolation and increase reporting.
-She was employed by Suffolk Constabulary for 7½ years developing policies and training police officers and partner agencies to enhance the service to victims.
-In Bal’s words ‘I refuse to take my past into the future and regard myself to be an empowered survivor- my darkest past is the greatest possession I have.’
-She was twice nominated at the IKWRO True Honour Awards in recognition of her dedication to ending honour-based violence in the UK.
-In 2016, at the first BME Suffolk Business Awards, Bal was announced Winner of the Judges Special Award.
+Escaping after 9 years and disowned by her family, she uses her experience to raise awareness and reduce victim isolation.
+She was employed by Suffolk Constabulary, training police officers and partner agencies to enhance the service to victims.
+She was twice nominated at the IKWRO True Honour Awards for her dedication to ending honour-based violence in the UK.
 In 2018, she was recognised by the East Anglian Daily Times as one of Suffolk’s 100 most inspirational women.